Skip to main content

 Status summary:

-In August, Very Wet conditions were observed over Penrhyn and Very Dry conditions were observed over Atiu and Takutea.
+In September, seriously wet conditions were observed over Manihiki and very wet conditions were observed over Rakahanga, Pukapuka and Suwarrow.

 Outlook summary:

-For September to November 2024, there is a high chance of Very Dry conditions for Penrhyn.
-A medium chance of Very Dry conditions for Manihiki and Rakahanga.
-A medium chance of Very Wet conditions for Suwarrow, Rarotonga, Mangaia and Mauke.
+For October, there is a high chance of very dry conditions for Penrhyn and Rarotonga.
+A medium chance of very dry conditions for Rakahanga and Mangaia.
+A medium chance of very wet conditions for Nassau and Manuae.
+High chance of very wet conditions for Suwarrow.

 See table/maps below for additional information.
 See status table below for potential impacts.